ricardobcl/Dotted-Version-Vectors/README.md

 # Dotted Version Vector Sets - Managing Values with Causality

-**TL;DR** Dotted Version Vector Sets are similar to Version Vectors (Vector Clocks for some), but with a better API and are more well suited to distributed use cases, such has distributed databases.
-It also prevents false conflicts that occur with Version Vectors.
+**TL;DR** Dotted Version Vector Sets are similar to Version Vectors (Vector Clocks for some), but prevent false conflicts that can occur with Version Vectors.
+I also has a better API and is better suited to distributed use cases, such has distributed databases (has shown below).

 ### Summary
 - Intro
 - Why not Version Vectors (Vector Clocks)?
 - The Solution: Dotted Version Vector Sets
 - How to use
-- Real World Use Case (Riak)
+- Real World with Riak

 ## Intro

 We are presenting the **compact** version of the original [Dotted Version Vectors][paper dvv], which we call **Dotted Version Vector Set (DVVSet)**.
-It provides a container for sets of conflicting values with causal order information.
+It provides a container for a set of conflicting values with causal order information.

 Let's assume the scenario of a Distributed Key-Value Storage (Ex: Riak, Cassandra, etc), where the entities are the clients and the replicas, and we can also **PUT** (write a value) and **GET** (read a value).